 This Autumn Ripple crochet scarf pattern makes for a great project for any experience level!
 It’s a perfect beginner project because it only takes one stitch and some increases and decreases to get an awesome ripple effect.
 Add in some self striping yarn and you don’t even need to fuss with changing colors!
 I used Sirdar Colourwheel yarn for mine and it only took one ball to make the whole scarf.
+This would also work up great with one ball of Lion Brand’s Mandala yarn!

 I also love how this style works for men and women alike … you can easily make one for everyone on your gifting list!